 - salt, to taste

-- Put all ingredients in a food processor and pulse until all components are finely chopped and evenly combined.
+- Put all of the ingredients in a food processor and pulse until finely chopped.
+You are not looking to make a smooth paste.

 - 4 ounces lean steak: 185 calories